DEST-DOC/software-documentation/docs/source/DESTconfigurationandbuild.rst

 		     C:\Users\Administrator\Desktop\From_ubuntu\DEST-master\src\out\build\x86-Debug

- if everything execute as expected you will see the following
+ if everything is executed as expected you will see the following

                   .. code-block:: console